 Presented in partnership with Curtis Memorial Library, Habitat for Humanity ReStore, and Merrymeeting Community and Adult Education.
 Repair Café will rotate between locations.

-Habitat for Humanity Restore: November 15
+February 14: Habitat for Humanity ReStore

 On behalf of the 1000 Books Foundation, PFL invites you to participate in this program which encourages you to read 1,000 books with your child before they start kindergarten.
 Register online or at the children’s desk and receive your packet with all the necessary information for this program!